-Student Groups
+Student Groups and Clubs

-Various student social, recreational and/or professional organizations are organized through the office of student services and coordinated through the Associated Student Body (ASB).
+Various student social, recreational and professional groups/clubs are organized through the office of student services and coordinated through the Associated Student Body (ASB).
 Anyone interested in becoming involved in student organizations should contact the office of student services for further information.